AndreyShchur/LIN_Test/README.md

 TASK:
 Set LED output in LOW level.
+UART3 - master, UART2 - slave
+Transmit data from LIN from UART3 to request data from slave.
+Slave get data.
-Transmit data from LIN from UART2 and receive these data on LIN from UART3.
-If data is valid, set LED ouput in HIGH level.
+If master receive valid data, then set LED ouput in HIGH level.